Oh, the angst! Changing into a lion isn’t all fur and games.

 So she wasn’t hiding spots?
 Perchance only an unfashionable liking of the sun?
 As one who spent more time than he’d like in the dark, that alone piqued his interest.

 “Please, my lord?”
 She scooted further around the column separating his small group from the dance floor.
-“I won’t take but a few moments of your time.”
+“I promise not to take but a few moments of your time.”
 So earnest.
 Her voice so very serene, even as he scented her… What was it?
 Fear?
 Frustration?
 Apprehension that her asinine errand—approaching him, of all people—would prove unsuccessful?

 Of course it would.
 It has to.

-Trying again to discourage her, he glanced around the ballroom, purposely avoiding her gaze and employed his loftiest voice.
-“I do not believe we’ve been introduced and therefore, most regretfully, I cannot begin any manner of discourse with—”
+Trying again to discourage her, he glanced around the ballroom, purposely avoiding her gaze, and employed his loftiest voice.
+“I do not believe we have been introduced and therefore, most regretfully, I cannot begin any manner of discourse with—”

 “But we have,” she had the audacity to interject.
 “It was three years ago at the Seftons’ ball.
-We danced, but I have no expectation you’ll remember.”
+We danced, but I have no expectation that you recollect the encounter.”